singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 In Java, we can implement threads in one of two ways:

-- By implementing the java. lang.Runnable interface
+- By implementing the java.lang.Runnable interface
-- By extending the java. lang.
-Thread class
+- By extending the java.lang.Thread class

 We will cover both of these below.